 During the season of holiday feasts, the Neurohacker Collective team and community seem compelled to find balance with fasting.
 One member is following a fast mimicking diet (FMD), others are doing time-restricted feeding protocols, and two are doing extended multi-day fasting.
 We found the same pattern in the Neurohacker community so we wanted to create a four-part series to share with you some of the science, what you can expect, and how to do fasting.

 For those interested in doing a deep dive into different fasting regiments, Science published a first-rate article called “A time to fast” on November 16, 2018.
 We’d like to distill some of the key concepts in a digestible format, but also provide anecdotes from the Neurohacker Collective team.
 These provide context for real-world experiences you may face outside a laboratory.

-In part one of this series, we’ll provide the big picture of fasting and historical background of the early research.
-In part two we’ll cover the different methods of starting and why the Neurohacker Collective team feels compelled to fast (and what their experiences might mean for you).
-After the four parts we’ll be organizing a Facebook Q&A event.
-Join us to ask any question you might have including: How can you start a fast?
+In this article, we’ll provide the big picture of fasting and historical background of the early research.
+In What to Expect While Fasting we cover the different methods of starting and why the Neurohacker Collective team feels compelled to fast (and what their experiences might mean for you).
+For more information, check out our videos from our Facebook Q&A events on How to Fast and the Fast-Mimicking Diet.
+Check out our Facebook event page to join us for future Q&As to ask any question you might have including: How can you start a fast?
 What is fasting?
 Is fasting healthy?
 What are the top fasting benefits?